PayPal Credit Review: Is It Better Than a Credit Card?

 But if you fail to repay that balance, you’ll pay interest on the money you sent.

-If you don't think you'll be able to pay off the purchase within the special financing period, you're likely to be better off with a low-interest credit card.
+If you don't think you'll be able to pay off the purchase within the special financing period, you're likely to be better off with a low-interest credit card or a card such as the Citi Simplicity® Card

 Is PayPal Credit Better Than a Credit Card?